Queen Elizabeth Thanked By Sex Toy Retailer Lovehoney That She Helped By Giving Them A Prestigious Award

 Lovehoney, the sex toy company that has “penned deals” with E.L.
-James, the Fifty Shades of Grey author, as well as bands Motörhead and Mötley Crüe, and the Comedy Central hit show Broad City have the Queen to thank for their increased success.
+James, the Fifty Shades of Grey author, as well as bands Motörhead and Mötley Crüe, and the Comedy Central hit show Broad City, have the Queen to thank for their increased success.

-According to the Bath Chronicle, the founders of Lovehoney, Richard Longhurst and Neal Slateford received the Queen’s Award for Enterprise in 2016.
-Both men met Queen Elizabeth and Prince Philip at the Buckingham Palace to accept the prestigious award.
+According to the Bath Chronicle, the founders of Lovehoney, Richard Longhurst and Neal Slateford, received the Queen’s Award for Enterprise in 2016.
+Both men met Queen Elizabeth and Prince Philip at Buckingham Palace to accept the prestigious award.

-Many may wonder whether the Queen or Prince Philip had any comments or questions about the Lovehoney products, but it appears that the duo did not share any such gossip or retell any conversation they may have had with the royal couple that are celebrating their 70-year anniversary.
+Many may wonder whether the Queen or Prince Philip had any comments or questions about the Lovehoney products, but it appears that the duo did not share any such gossip or retell any conversation they may have had with the royal couple that is celebrating their 70-year anniversary.

-Instead, they shared how they have managed to make their 15-year-old business such a huge success: by keeping costs down by keeping it an online only business.
+Instead, they shared how they have managed to make their 15-year-old business such a huge success: by keeping costs down by keeping it an online-only business.
 This allows them to have worldwide customers, with the magic of the worldwide internet.

 During this era of dramatic negative change to traditional retailers, their online business model is forward thinking, and it is paying off.
 They proudly reveal that their pre-tax profits have “surged by 76 percent.”
 Neal explains that being online only has kept them ahead of the competition.